onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 ██████████████████████████████████████████████████████████████████

 == title:
-- What should be our ULTIMATE desire?
+- What should/MUST be our ULTIMATE desire?
 The Organizational Imperative

 == thumbnail:
 - intersection of digital ID (passport/ID), reputation & incentives (carrot & stick), & collective intelligence (ant colony?) - ven diagram + an ant colony - the third attractor in the intersection of them